Watson (TV series)

 Watson is an American television series created by Craig Sweeny which premiered on CBS on January 26, 2025.
 The series, described as a "medical drama with detective elements", revolves around the character of Dr. John Watson from Arthur Conan Doyle's Sherlock Holmes stories, with Morris Chestnut portraying the character.
 It is the second CBS series to adapt the Holmes stories, after Elementary.
 While the two programs are otherwise unrelated, their creative teams overlap.
-In March 2025, the series renewed for a second season which premiered on October 13, 2025.
+In March 2025, the series was renewed for a second season, which premiered on October 13, 2025.
+In March 2026, the series was canceled after two seasons, and concluded on May 3, 2026.

 Premise

 One year after Sherlock Holmes's apparent death at the hands of his archenemy Moriarty at Reichenbach Falls, Dr. John Watson resumes his medical practice by opening the "Holmes Clinic" in Pittsburgh to treat patients with strange and unidentifiable issues.
 Soon however, Watson must face his past when evidence surfaces indicating that Moriarty is still alive.

+In the second season, Holmes emerges alive, although Watson comes to have doubts as to whether he is quite the same man he used to be.